The untold story of how Apple built a retail empire on trial and error

 Fifteen minutes after Nordemann’s call, Jobs arrived at Eight Inc. and asked to meet in the conference room.
 But the firm, at the time, didn’t have one.

-Kobe steeled himself, looked Jobs in the eye, and spoke candidly.

-“We designed this work for Nike and this work for North Face.”
+Kobe steeled himself, looked Jobs in the eye, and spoke candidly, “‘we designed this work for Nike and this work for North Face.’

-“Fine,” Steve says, “but why should I hire you if none of this looks like Apple?”
+‘Fine,’ Steve says, ‘but why should I hire you if none of this looks like Apple?’

-And I said, “The reason you should hire us is because none of this looks like Apple—and we will do for Apple what is right for Apple.”
+And I said, ‘The reason you should hire us is because none of this looks like Apple—and we will do for Apple what is right for Apple.’
 He paused for a long time, knowing I had done the old reversal on him.
 I knew Steve had employed that tactic to give us a hard push.
 He wanted to see if we would stand up or fall.

 They started on the whiteboard?
 How could that be?
 The deeply imaginative Steve Jobs would certainly have had a vision for this revolutionary retail outlet.
 He must have known what he wanted.
 After all, most of us recognize him, deservedly, as the genius and architect of Apple and its innovative products.
 Surely that beautiful store, existing today in thousands of locations and always crowded, was a product of the vision of its celebrated leader.
 The wide-open spaces, the community display tables, the Genius Bar, the invitation to engage with products by virtue of their presentation alone, the choice materials and fixtures strategically deployed, the glass and the wood, the precise use of color, the intuitive layout of the whole—all of it, one would think, must have sprung, like Zeus birthing Athena, from the head of Jobs.
 But is that how it came about?
 We know the Apple Store transformed the retail landscape at the turn of the 21st century in the United States and abroad.
 What was the actual process that led to this remarkable outcome?